Web3-Pi/setup-guide/docs/Guides/staking.md

 #### 2. Proceed through the advisories checklist

 Make sure to read all the contents carefully before proceeding through each step.
-Don't skip anything unless you're perfectly sure what each step entails.
+Don't skip anything unless you're absolutely sure what each step entails.

 ![](../assets/staking/advisories.png "Checklist of advisories screen")